 - Find things to do that you enjoy and are able to do safely.

-- It will be easier to accomplish tasks during the times of the day when you feel best.
+- Perform tasks during the times of the day when you feel best.

-- Allow yourself the time to do the things you need to do, and don’t feel rushed or let other people rush you.
+- Allow yourself the time to do the things you need to do.
+Never feel rushed or let other people rush you.

 - Ask for help if you need it.

 - Ask someone to go with you when you go out.

 - Ask for help if you need it, and explain that you have a memory problem.

 - If you have a smart phone, set up your home address and desired destination on a map app.
 Even better, turn on the talking function of the map app for step-by-step directions.